pivaps/EffectiveTMatrix.jl/README.md

 Pkg.add https://github.com/Kevish-Napal/EffectiveTMatrix.jl.git
 ```

-The maths is briefly explained below through examples.
-More details will be available soon in an upcoming publication.
+The underlying maths is briefly explained in the introduction below.
+More details can be found  in the paper "Effective T-matrix of a cylinder filled with a random 2D particulate", currently accepted for publication in the Proceedings A of the Royal Society.
+A preprint version of this paper can be found at: https://arxiv.org/abs/2308.13338.

-## The acoustic  particulate cylinder
+<h1 style="text-align: center;">Introduction: the acoustic  particulate cylinder</h1>

 The propagation of waves in free space is governed by the 2D Helmholtz equation.
 We denote by $\mathrm V_n$ and $\mathrm U_n$ the cylindrical Bessel functions